CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> timers route-advertisement</h>

 Configures the time between route advertisements (BGP updates) for the BGP group in the specified VRF.
-After making a new best path decision for a prefix, BGP can insert a delay before advertising the new results to a peer.
+After making a new best path decision for a prefix, BGP can insert a delay before advertising the new results to a neighbor.
 This delay rate limits the number of changes advertised to downstream peers and lowers processing requirements by slowing down convergence.
 You can specify a value between 1 and 65535.
 If you specify `none`, BGP delays and sends route advertisements in batches.
 If you specify `auto`, BGP uses the global value.
 The default setting is `auto`.

 ### Command Syntax